 Figure 6 summarizes the process of information retrieval.
 In general, users have an information need that they attempt to satisfy using the retrieval system.
 Information needs take many forms (Table 2), and are seldom concrete: often, they change as a user interacts with a retrieval system.
 Consider image retrieval: Smeulders et. al point out that often users' impression of the images they want are only partially defined, such as when looking for an image belonging to a class of objects (e.g. chairs), or not defined at all, as when browsing through an image collection [132].
-A discussion of research on information needs, including difficulties associated with their observation and common misconceptions, is pro-Lyided by Case [26] Chs.
-1 and 4.
-Research on image search needs and behaviours is summarized by Westman [156].
+A discussion of research on information needs, including difficulties associated with their observation and common misconceptions, is prosearch needs and behaviours is summarized by Westman [155].

 A better understanding of users' information needs will further the development of MIR systems.
-At present, MIR research has been motivated primarily by developing new search techniques based on query-by-expression [75, 171].
+At present, MIR research has been motivated primarily by developing new search techniques based on query-by-expression [75, 170].
 Better response to information needs will allow MIR to mirror the advances in internet search interfaces over the last two decades [61].
-In a study of MIR usage, Zhao et al. report that participant queries may be motivated by a specific information need, such as the need for a definition or derivation [171].
+In a study of MIR usage, Zhao et al. report that participant queries are motivated by a specific information need, such as the need for a definition or derivation [170].
 In addition to information needs, participants expressed resource needs, requesting resources with a certain style and depth of presentation (e.g. tutorials versus research papers), or requesting resources with a particular function (e.g. written documents, including slides and web pages, versus code and data sets).